CSCfi/mlflow-openshift/README.md

 # MLflow tracking server deployment for OpenShift container cloud

-This template implements MLflow Tracking server and MLflow models serving to OpenShift.
+This repository contains Helm chart and Openshift Template of [MLflow Tracking server](https://mlflow.org/docs/latest/tracking.html) and [MLflow models](https://mlflow.org/docs/latest/models.html).
 By default settings MLflow Tracking server is deployed and started with no access restrictions.
 To restrict access modify Whitelist variable in OpenShift template or `routeWhitelist` in Helm chart.
 MLflow Models service is deployed but not started.
-You can start Models after setting up
-`MODELS_URI` in `models-cfg` config map by increasing pod count to 1.
+You can start Models after setting up `MODELS_URI` in `models-cfg` config map by increasing pod count to 1.
 Starting up Models serving pod needs access to model stored in Rahti PVC storage or externally to Allas object storage.